percona/k8spxc-docs/docs/kubernetes.md

     up from the `deploy/rbac.yaml` file.
-Briefly speaking, role-based access is based on specifically defined roles and actions corresponding to them, allowed to be done on specific Kubernetes resources (details about users and roles can be found in [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#default-roles-and-role-bindings)).
+Briefly speaking, role-based access is based on specifically defined roles and actions corresponding to them, allowed to be done on specific Kubernetes resources (details about users and roles can be found in [Kubernetes documentation :octicons-link-external-16:](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#default-roles-and-role-bindings)).

     ``` {.bash data-prompt="$" }
     $ kubectl apply -f deploy/rbac.yaml